 There were so many drool-worthy rides that I couldn’t possibly be fair to them all.
-We even found a discovered a builder from our own city, Max Lundbeck (www.lundbeckcycles.com) builds about a dozen steel bikes a year.
+We even discovered a builder from our own city, Max Lundbeck (www.lundbeckcycles.com) builds about a dozen steel bikes a year.
 The two bikes he had with him were impeccably crafted.
-There were vendors marketing to the builders – steel suppliers, decal manufacturers, tire manufacturers and drivetrain companies.
-One of them sharing glasses of Maker’s Mark with dorky guys wearing media badges, thanks again!
+There were vendors marketing to the builders – steel suppliers, decal manufacturers, tire manufacturers, and drivetrain companies.
+One of them is sharing glasses of Maker’s Mark with dorky guys wearing media badges, thanks again!
 I’m sure that was just to showcase a product from the host state, right?
 Ben peppered the Columbus and Reynolds reps with questions about steel tubes, I’m not sure he even knew what he was asking, but it gave me time to get seconds of Maker’s, win!
 As you would expect there were a few t-shirt booths, this design being my fave of the day.

 Here are a few more pictures of unique, one-of-a-kinds, fat bikes, and even an electric bike I think Fonzie would be proud to ride: